Thinking about buying a Rockville condo?

 If you’re a stickler for details and hate surprises, however, today is your day.

-Below, I’ve broken out each of the potential costs and withholdings for a condo purchase.
+Below, I’ve broken out each of the potential costs and withholding for a condo purchase.

 Of course, for full clarity about your specific situation, it’s best to consult with a real estate agent or settlement company.